JustBeingJeeta/Swissarch/README.md

 ## What it currently does
 At its stage, Swissarch allows you to:
-- Install yay and/or paru automatically
+- Install yay and/or paru
-- Install CachyOS repos and Chaotic-AUR
+- Install CachyOS repos and/or Chaotic-AUR
 - Do a System update
+- Install Nvidia drivers automatically (both closed and open modules)
 - Remove Orphaned packages

 ## How to test on your machine